 6.5 Legal Staff are professionally qualified as either solicitors or legal executives and are regulated by their respective professional bodies (Solicitors Regulation Body/Institute of Legal Executives).
-The staff undertake Continuing Professional Development and their rules of conduct require that they have an appropriate level of skill and expertise to deal with the particular matter with which they are dealing.
+The staff undertake Continuing Professional Development and their rules of conduct require that they have an appropriate level of skill and expertise.
 All staff are aware of the operational structure of the Council.
-They maintain nowledge and skills through regular technical updates from appropriate bodies.
 The Council will also use external specialist legal advice on more complex transactions as and when required.